 - Protective orders and no-contact terms: limits on where you can go and who you can see.

-A Lawrence County, IL violent crimes lawyer can often impact sentencing exposure long before a trial date by challenging enhancements, negotiating charge reductions, or leveraging weaknesses in the State’s case.
+An experienced violent crimes lawyer in Lawrence County, IL can often reduce exposure by challenging enhancements, negotiating reduced charges, or exploiting weaknesses in the prosecution’s evidence.

 How Prosecutors Approach Violent Crime Cases in Lawrence County, IL